cccu-uk/U10130_FCP_Practicals/content/Introduction/Intro.md

 <td>

-The mdBook accessed outside of blackboard and is mobile and tablet friendly. :
+The mdBook can be accessed outside of blackboard and is mobile and tablet friendly:

 - [https://github.com/cccu-uk/U10130_FCP_Practicals](https://github.com/cccu-uk/U10130_FCP_Practicals)